Anitej05/multimodal-rag-project/frontend/README.md

 1. Once files are indexed, navigate to the AI Assistant section
 2. Type your question in the input field
 3. Press Enter or click the send button
-4. View AI responses in real-time
+4. View AI responses in real-time with **source citations** showing which documents the information came from

 ### Audio Features